 MATERIAL PRICING CHANGES

 The Mortenson Construction Cost Index data reflects current market conditions with increases in all 30 component categories tracked, which includes labor, material, equipment, and trade partner feedback.
-For the first quarter of 2022, our construction cost data is signaling an average input cost increase of 2.3%.
-Our national construction cost data is signaling an average input cost increase of 2.3% for the first quarter of 2022 and 18.3% over the last twelve months.
+For the second quarter of 2022, our construction cost data indicates an average input cost increase of 3.3%.

-Based on AGC data and observations and our insights, we see persistent cost fluctuations, supply-chain disruptions and workforce shortages continuing in the near term.
-A resilient approach working to respond to and minimize these ongoing impacts during project planning and execution will continue to be paramount over the coming months.
+Based on market data and observations and our insights, we see much of the same moving forward in the second half of the year including ongoing workforce challenges, increases in material shipping costs, and product lead times and material shortages remaining a challenge.
+A resilient approach to adapt to and minimize these ongoing impacts during project planning and execution will continue to be necessary into 2023.

 About this report: The Mortenson Construction cost index is calculated quarterly by pricing a representative non-residential construction project in Phoenix and other geographies throughout the country.
 Local employment figures are from the Bureau of Labor Statistics.